-- Interpreter: Applicants may bring ONE interpreter if they do not speak English well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.
+- Interpreter: Please notify the Consulate via e-mail in advance, if you do not speak Italian or English.
+You will be required to make your own arrangements to bring a certified translator with you for the interview and provide the translator's name to the Consulate by email before your appointment. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.